Daylight savings chaos leaves Lebanon in two time zones at once

 Caretaker prime minister Najib Mikati decided on Thursday to postpone the clock changes to 20 April instead of Sunday as planned.

-Though no reason was given for the decision, it was seen as an attempt to score a win among Muslims by allowing those fasting during the Muslim holy month to break their fasts an hour earlier, at around 6pm instead of 7pm.
+Although no reason was given for the decision, it was seen as an attempt to score a win among Muslims by allowing those fasting during the Muslim holy month to break their fasts an hour earlier, at around 6pm instead of 7pm.

 But Lebanon’s influential Maronite church said it would disobey the decision, calling it “surprising” and saying there had been no consultations or considerations of international standards.

-After the postponement of daylight savings was announced, Lebanon’s state airline, Middle East Airlines, said the departure times of all flights scheduled to leave from the Beirut airport between Sunday and 21 April would be advanced by an hour.
+After the postponement of daylight savings was announced, Lebanon’s state airline, Middle East Airlines, said the departure times of all flights scheduled to leave from Beirut airport between Sunday and 21 April would be advanced by an hour.

 The country’s two mobile phone networks sent messages asking users to change the settings of their clocks to manual instead of automatic in order for the time not to change at midnight, although in many cases the time advanced anyway.